 Corporate Governance System

-- Five directors including one outside director (excluding directors who are Audit & Supervisory Committee members); and
+- Five directors (excluding directors serving as Audit & Supervisory Committee members and of whom, one is an outside director)

-- Three directors who are Audit & Supervisory Committee members (including two outside directors).
+- Three directors serving as Audit & Supervisory Committee members (of whom, two are outside directors)

 Audit & Supervisory Committee